 Over the last two years, Surdex-lead teams have acquired and processed over 30,000 square miles of LiDAR data into bare earth and surface format.
 This includes extensive work in Missouri and Oklahoma and prior work in the State of Texas.

-Surdex owns two OpTech Galaxy LiDAR sensors, one of the most advanced and efficient sensors available today.
+Surdex owns three Teledyne Optech Galaxy LiDAR sensors, one of the most advanced and efficient sensors available today.
 It uses innovative LiDAR technology enhancements and incorporated flight and calibration software that significantly increases sensor performance, collection efficiency, improved data quality, and greatly simplifies the collection process.